-Teachers Retirement System contributions are a calculation completed through the data provided in the CPI reporting.
+Teachers Retirement System contributions are a calculation completed through the data provided in the Certified Personnel Index (CPI) report from each school district.
 Contributions are calculated and the amounts are always based on teacher salaries from the prior year's personnel report, with TRS requiring a certain percentage be contributed by both the employee and the employer each year.
 The employer cost would be outside of and in addition to the student base funding amount so that districts receive the necessary funding to meet the annual required employer contribution.
-The funding committee has reached preliminary consensus on this recommendation.
+The proposal before the funding committee would not change this calculation or procedure.